sveltejs/cli/community-addon-template/README.md

 ## Things to be aware of

-Community add-ons are **not permitted** to have any external dependencies outside of `@sveltejs/cli-core`.
+Community add-ons are **not permitted** to have any external dependencies outside of `sv`.
 If the use of a dependency is absolutely necessary, then they can be bundled using a bundler of your choosing (e.g. Rollup, Rolldown, tsup, etc.).